Toyota bZ

 The Toyota bZ series ("beyond Zero") is a family of battery electric vehicles (BEV) manufactured by Toyota.
 It was introduced in April 2021 alongside the bZ4X Concept.
 The bZ series is a part of Toyota's plan to introduce 15 battery electric vehicle models by 2025, seven of which are from the bZ series.
 Vehicles from the bZ series make use of the e-TNGA platform co-developed with Subaru.

 According to Toyota, the "beyond Zero" name is intended to convey the desire to provide customers with value that exceeds mere "zero emissions."
 The company described the bZ series as a "human-centered" approach aimed for regions such as China, North America, and Europe, where there are growing demand for BEVs.

 Its first vehicle, the bZ4X, is produced in Japan and China and has been sold since mid-2022.
 The second model, called bZ3, was introduced in October 2022 to be sold exclusively in China in 2023.
 It is co-developed with BYD Auto through the BYD Toyota EV Technology (BTET) joint venture.

+In 2025, Toyota decided to move away from the bZ naming strategy with plans to use names from current cars that are familiar to customers.
+The Urban Cruiser and C-HR+ are the first to use names that move away from the old system.
+The bZ4X will likely be the only electric car Toyota sells globally under the bZ naming strategy.